derrickoswald/CIMSpark/README.md

 Another way might be to disguise the data as a `Product`.
 These are treated specially and look like they will unpack a Tuple.

+You can run the ThriftServer2 and fill a temporary table with the command line:

+    /usr/java/default/bin/java -cp /usr/local/spark/conf/:/usr/local/spark/lib/spark-assembly-1.5.1-hadoop2.6.0.jar:/usr/local/spark/lib/datanucleus-rdbms-3.2.9.jar:/usr/local/spark/lib/datanucleus-api-jdo-3.2.6.jar:/usr/local/spark/lib/datanucleus-core-3.2.10.jar:/usr/local/hadoop/etc/hadoop/:/usr/local/hadoop/etc/hadoop/:/opt/code/CIMScala-1.0-SNAPSHOT.jar -Dscala.usejavacp=true -Xms3g -Xmx3g -XX:MaxPermSize=256m org.apache.spark.deploy.SparkSubmit --master yarn --deploy-mode client --conf spark.driver.memory=3g --class ch.ninecode.CIMRDD --name "Dorkhead" --executor-memory 1g --executor-cores 1 --jars /opt/code/CIMScala-1.0-SNAPSHOT.jar "/opt/data/dump_all.xml"

+But it's unclear how much is actually executing on the cluster vs. directly on the driver machine.
+And there's still the issue of an SQL schema being missing.

+The program can also be executed using:

+    export SPARK_SUBMIT_OPTS="$SPARK_SUBMIT_OPTS -Dscala.usejavacp=true"
+    spark-submit --class ch.ninecode.CIMRDD --jars /usr/local/spark/lib/datanucleus-api-jdo-3.2.6.jar,/usr/local/spark/lib/datanucleus-core-3.2.10.jar,/usr/local/spark/lib/datanucleus-rdbms-3.2.9.jar --master yarn --deploy-mode client --driver-memory 3g --executor-memory 1g --executor-cores 1 /opt/code/CIMScala-1.0-SNAPSHOT.jar "/opt/data/dump_all.xml"

+The out of memory issue is caused by mis-allocation of the memory between the driver and the executor.
+When only the `--deploy-mode` is changed to `cluster` in the above, there is an out of memory error - I think due to the thriftserver trying to run on an executor with only 1GB.
+However, even when the memory is balanced (2Gig and 2Gig) the error still occurs, even though `--deploy-mode client` works.
+Digging into it a bit more, I see an error

+    16/01/05 03:56:32 ERROR yarn.ApplicationMaster: User class threw exception: java.lang.OutOfMemoryError: PermGen space
+    java.lang.OutOfMemoryError: PermGen space

+which from search results seems to indicate that the maxpermsize is too small.
+The suggested fix was to set `spark.executor.extraJavaOptions=-XX:MaxPermSize=256M`, but this didn't work because it's the driver program that's failing.
+Fortunately there's another setting for the driver `spark.driver.extraJavaOptions=-XX:MaxPermSize=256M`, so this works:

+    spark-submit --conf spark.driver.extraJavaOptions=-XX:MaxPermSize=256M --class ch.ninecode.CIMRDD --jars /usr/local/spark/lib/datanucleus-api-jdo-3.2.6.jar,/usr/local/spark/lib/datanucleus-core-3.2.10.jar,/usr/local/spark/lib/datanucleus-rdbms-3.2.9.jar --master yarn --deploy-mode cluster --driver-memory 2g --executor-memory 2g --executor-cores 1 /opt/code/CIMScala-1.0-SNAPSHOT.jar "/opt/data/dump_all.xml"

+Incidently, the Tracking UI for the Application Master is really good.
+But it dissappears when the program terminates.